NATURAL SUNBURN RELIEF

 STAFF REPORT: They blended and used as a paste.
 Some relief was reported, but as far as topical ointments, it was hard to beat the aloe.
 The gel from the aloe plant simply cannot be beat for a sunburn.

-Of course, we would have loved to try all of these remedies, but time and healing prevented trying them all!
+Of course, we would have loved to have been able to try all of these remedies, but time and healing prevented trying them all!
 Let us know if you’ve tried any and what the results were.
 Let’s not forget the most effective sunburn relief remedy-not getting burned in the first place.
 If you do find yourself in this painful predicament try some of these simple, natural remedies!